 The neckpiece goes all the way through to the tail and two mahogany “wings” have been added on.
 This results in a piano-like sustain that other bass guitar simply can’t replicate.
 Whilst the longer 34” construction takes a little getting used to, the sustain/snap of the strings is worth the extra effort when playing.

 You also have two high-output, ceramic magnet loaded humbuckers within the mahogany body which in combination produce a nice thick low end.

 There’s a lot of charm and finesse to this bass guitar and the fact that it’s been a dominating figure in the bass guitar world since 1963 speaks for itself.
 Easily one of the best bass guitars of all time and one of the best expensive bass guitars totally worth the money.

-Since it was first introduced back in 1976, the Music man StingRay bass guitar has been a revered bass guitar used by professional players all over the world.
-Most notably, Tim Commerford of Rage Against The Machine.
+Since it was first introduced back in 1976, the Music Man StingRay has been a revered bass guitar, used by professional players all over the world - most notably, Tim Commerford of Rage Against The Machine.

-There are a handful of different Music man StingRay bass guitars, notably the Stingray Classic, StingRay Old Smoothie and StingRay5 Classic and the original Stingray 4 Bass.
+There are a handful of different Music man StingRay bass guitars, notably the Stingray Classic, StingRay Old Smoothie, StingRay Special (pictured above) and the original Stingray 4 Bass.

-There are a few subtle differences but the two features shared with all the other versions that players will enjoy are the humbucking bass pickup and the active EQ system.
+There are a few subtle differences between these models, but the two features shared with all that players are sure to enjoy are the humbucking bass pickup and the active EQ system.
 This provides players with a massive sound when they need it and the option to tone it down when they need to.

-You also have an extremely reliable massive hardened steel bridge, the classic oval pickguard, 3+1 tuning key configuration and a double cutaway body shape that makes access to the upper frets a breeze.
+You also have an extremely reliable, hi-mass hardened steel bridge, the classic oval pickguard, 3+1 tuning key configuration and a double-cutaway body shape that makes access to the upper frets a breeze.

 A perfect bass guitar for all genres and one of the best high-end bass guitars of all time.